-Deep Chocolate Kahlua Bites ~ The word cookie hardly does these little bits of heaven justice.
-They’re little mounds of melt in your mouth chocolate shortbread topped with a deep chocolate Kahlua buttercream, and they’re a snap to make, which just adds to their charm.
+Chocolate Kahlua Bites ~ they’re little mounds of melt in your mouth chocolate shortbread topped with a deep chocolate Kahlua buttercream.
+(And they’re a snap to make, which just adds to their charm.)

-These Deep Chocolate Kahlua Bites are based on one of my all time favorite holiday cookies ever, MELTING MOMENTS.
+These Chocolate Kahlua Bites are based on one of my all time favorite and deeply personal holiday cookies ever, Melting Moments.
 I think it’s pretty obvious that sometimes the simplest things are the most irresistible.
 The thing about these cookies is that they literally do melt in your mouth.
 The consistency is quite unique, really unlike any other cookie.
 It has something to do with the butter and the cornstarch.
 But the little blob of fudge frosting on the top doesn’t hurt, either.

-Serve these decidedly adult cookies with after dinner coffee for a special treat.
+Serve these decidedly adult chocolate Kahlua bites with after dinner coffee for a special treat.

 This is a good recipe if you’re busy because you can easily mix up the dough in the morning before work, and bake off the cookies in the evening.
 The cookies are small and they don’t spread, so you can fit the whole batch on two trays.
 The frosting comes together with a few swipes of a spoon in a measuring cup.
 You can also freeze the unbaked balls of dough; freeze them first on a tray, then transfer them to a zip lock bag.